influentcoder/gh-888.github.io/about.markdown

 permalink: /about/
 ---

+## Download My Resume in PDF

+If you'd like, you can download my [single-page resume in PDF format](/assets/pdf/Guillaume Humbert - Resume.pdf).

 ## Professional Summary

 I'm Guillaume, an experienced Software Engineer specializing in the banking and finance industry, with a strong background in C++, Python, Javascript, and Java.
 Known for technical expertise, innovative solutions, and a pragmatic approach to complex problems.